 And then there's the Coven season, which is Lighter and Softer than Asylum, but still holds a staggering body count.
 Only four named characters live to the end.
-Which is surprising, considering that the season finale alone killed off three main characters.
+Which is surprising, considering that the season finale alone killed off four main characters.

 Angel: The show that killed one of three main characters in the ninth episode and then three of five main characters in the fifth season: Fred, Cordelia, and Wesley.
 Not to mention said last episode ended with four main characters, one of whom (Charles Gunn) was quickly bleeding to death, charging into battle against a huge army of darkness, with the very strong impression that no one would survive.
 And that's not even getting into After The Fall (which had almost everyone before the Reset Button).
 Let's just put it this way: the life expectancy of a character in any show created by Joss Whedon is rather lower than the average.